 Sass allows us to create small snippets of code in separate files and combine them into a single compiled CSS file, similar to the @import rule in standard CSS.

 Standard CSS imports require the browser to make an extra HTTP request for each imported file.
 Sass imports are handled at compilation time, creating a single stylesheet with no extra HTTP requests.

-By default, each Sass file in our project will be compiled into its own CSS file.
-A partial is a Sass file that we import into our main stylesheet.
+Be default, each Sass/SCSS file in our project will be compiled in its own CSS file.
+But we don’t want that for partials.

-A partial file name is prefixed with an underscore, which tells Sass that this file shouldn’t be compiled into a separate CSS file.
+So we prefix the partial’s file name with an underscore and that tells Sass that this file shouldn’t be compiled into a separate CSS file.

 How to import files with @use

 To import a file we use the @use rule followed by the path to the file we want to import in quotes.

 We don’t have to include the underscore of the file name, or its extension.
 Sass is smart enough to figure all that out by itself, as long as the path to the file is correct.

 note The @use rule must come before any other rules inside the document, including normal style rules.
 It must be at the very top of the document that does the importing.